 by: Kathi Kemper, MD, FAAP

 Feeling connected to the people and world around us is a key part of good mental health.
-After months of social distancing for COVID-19, families are still spending less time with others as the pandemic continues.
-If cancelled summer plans like festivals, family reunions, and other gatherings have made it challenging to keep your family's spirits up, you're not alone.
-Here are some simple ways to help boost everyone's mood during the pandemic:
+COVID-19 vaccines have revived social activities in many communities.
+But families with children too young for the vaccine may still be spending less time with others to help keep the virus from spreading.
+If spirits are sagging in your home, here are some simple steps that may help lift everyone's moods.

 Sunshine can help brighten mood.
 Try to spend 30 to 60 minutes

 outdoors daily with your children and other members of your family, whenever possible.
 Bright lights, especially in the early morning, can also help.

 Get plenty of sleep

 bedtime routines so they get enough

 sleep each night.
 Some ways to help promote relaxation and a good night's sleep: